Portable Backup Generator

 6. Log the test.

-The status panel is located to the left of the main service entrance breaker panel.
+The status panel is located to the left of the main service entrance.
 The generator interlock prevents the generator back feed breaker (top left) from being on if the main breaker is on.

 A loading ramp is used to move the generator in and out of the shed.

-So far we have not had an extended outage since I purchased the generator.
-Personally if we never have another one Iím still happy to have the house equipped with a backup generator.
+So far we have not had an outage since the generator was purchased.
+Personally if we never have another one I’m still happy the house is equipped with a backup generator.
 Nice insurance and peace of mind.
 The entire project was not all that expensive, coming in at just under $1200, not counting my labor or the multipurpose shed.